makersmecca/Ayudh/README.md

 # Hi, :wave: I'm Ayudh
-Frontend Developer exploring the world of Javascript and React, and having fun building cool web projects.</br>
+I'm a Frontend Developer exploring the world of Javascript and React, and having fun building cool web projects.</br>
-Thriving virtually since the real world is too, real.
+I'm Thriving virtually since the real world is too, real.